Amatack/wordpressAgoraPlugin/README.md

 3. Download the latest version: Find the most recent release and click on the .zip file to download it.
 ### Upload plugin
 1. Log in to your WordPress admin panel.

 2. Go to Plugins > Add New.

 3. Click the Upload Plugin button at the top.

 4. Select the .zip file of the plugin you downloaded from GitHub.

 5. Click Install Now, and once the installation is complete, click Activate Plugin.
 ### Setting up etoken
 ![set up token id](assets/set_up_token_id.gif)
 ### Use of Blocks
 ![Use of blocks](assets/use_of_blocks.gif)
-View available blocks with key word "agora"
+View available blocks with keyword "agora"
 ## Shortcodes
 ### Opening tags
 #### [etoken_price_data]